Long Range Planning

 See an alphabetical list of Lincoln's Historic Sites and Districts.
 This list includes a direct link to the specific site or district information page.

 See the Historic Preservation Story Map for a virtual tour of Lincoln's Historic Sites and Districts.

 There are two basic types of historic district designations:

 - National Register of Historic Places

 The National Register is administered by the National Park Service and is the "honor roll" of historic properties throughout America.
 Either individual properties or districts can be listed on the National Register, which is more honorary than regulatory.
 It does not restrict private owners from changing or even demolishing their properties, but it does cause additional reviews, sometimes quite lengthy, of any actions affecting those properties that are federally funded or approved.

 - Lincoln Landmarks designated under the Lincoln zoning code

 There are a couple other historic designations that apply in special cases.
-The Nebraska State Capitol and Fairview, William Jennings Bryan's home, are National Historic Landmarks.
+The Nebraska State Capitol and Fairview (William Jennings and Mary Bryan's home) are National Historic Landmarks.
 This is an elite list of the most important historic places in America.
 In Lancaster County outside Lincoln's zoning jurisdiction, the zoning code does not provide a detailed procedure for designating landmarks, but the County Board has the authority to identify historic places by resolution, and has done so in a few cases.